polar-analytics/north-pole/README.md

 Please build a python program that, when run, will do the following:

-* Generate predictions of quantity sold by sku for the next 60 days.
+* Generate predictions of quantity sold by sku to help achieve the goals mentioned above
-* Output, to a file, an appropriate quantitative estimate of the model's ability to correctly predict the metric
+* Output an appropriate quantitative estimate of the model's ability to correctly predict the metric

 You may use any python modules, libraries, or frameworks you require.
-Along with the program, please submit your analysis in a jupyter notebook, reflecting:
+Along with the program, please submit your analysis (e.g. in a jupyter notebook), reflecting:
 * any steps you took before modeling the data (e.g., data cleaning)
 * the subjective design choices you made as part of the analysis (e.g., feature selection, model selection),
 * what trade-offs these choices reflect, and